Should I fix my energy or stay on the Price Cap?

 There are three key areas you can focus on:

-- Try to cut your energy usage.
+Try to cut your energy usage.
 There are lots of ways to easily reduce what you use.
-Try our interactive Energy Saving Tool, where you can click around a virtual house to find out how much appliances cost to run and how to cut back.
-Also, see Energy saving tips, the Energy mythbusters guide for less clear-cut issues, and our Heat the human guide.
+See our Energy saving tips, or the Energy mythbusters guide for less clear-cut issues, and our Heat the human guide.